CONTRIVED PICTURES

 If you catch yourself saying, ‘nice sunset,’ or ‘the hand is exquisite,’ it’s likely that what you’re looking at is a hot picture without real coolness to it.
 A cliché that appears original takes you to a place beyond language.
 It takes you to a place where your ability to describe how exactly you respond to the image is close to impossible.

 There’s no ‘vivid language’ you can go to that enables you to say something clever about the picture.
-There’s no ‘vulnerable language’ either that can help you ‘relate,’, or say, ‘me too, I can feel the feels’.
-A picture operating with a free, or rather, freed from constraint cliché, has no feels at all, simply because it takes you to a place outside of the human condition.
-If you suffer for it, then it’s because you can’t describe what you ‘feel’, you don’t ‘relate’ anymore.
-You’re in the space of awe.
+There’s no ‘vulnerable language’ either that can help you ‘relate,’ or say, ‘me too, I can also feel the feels’.
+A picture operating with a free cliché, or rather, one that’s freed from constraint, has no feels at all, simply because such a picture takes you to a place outside of the human condition.
+If you ‘suffer’ for it, then it’s because you can’t describe what you ‘feel’, as you don’t ‘relate’ anymore.
+You’re in the space of awe that is not subject to linguistic fads.

 Commercial images and images of broad appeal are relatable.
-An image that shifts your power is beyond such equation in which you can map your feelings onto the image, making you declare, ‘I feel so much better now…’ A good image crushes you dead, and you stay dead.
+An image that shifts your power is beyond the calculated equations in which you can map your feelings onto any image, making you always declare, ‘I feel so much better now…’ A good image crushes you dead, and you stay dead.

-If your reaction is saying ‘perfect’, then you’re looking at an image whose author has learnt to master the tricks of the trade, but has no idea as to how far his own elastic can stretch.
-It’s not in the camera, the lens, or the manipulation in the light and darkroom.
+If your reaction is to say, ‘perfect,’ then you’re looking at an image whose author has learnt to master the tricks of the trade, but has no idea as to how far his own elastic can stretch.
+It’s not in the camera, the lens, or the manipulation of the light in and outside of the darkroom.
 It starts with what the eye sees in the moment beyond thinking, beyond activating theoretical knowledge: ‘I got the composition,’ or, ‘the light is just right.’

-A good picture sits in the eye and how far the eye can see for your less used senses.
+A good picture sits in the eye.
+It also sits in how far the eye can see on behalf of your lesser senses, or the senses you don’t use much.
 You’d think that an image lends itself to perceiving it with your sight, your capacity to ‘see it.’
-In reality, seeing a good image and producing it is more than creating an artifact that grabs your sight.
-A good seeing eye is an eye that possesses insight, or second sight,’ if you will.
-It’s the eye that can smell colors, weigh the size of the lines, and touch the taste of iron in the contrast.
-A good eye is the eye that grabs your heart, or some other body parts, or the senses that you never knew you had before taking the picture, or when looking at the ones taken by others.
+In reality, seeing a good image and producing it is more than creating an artefact that grabs your sight.
+A competent and keen seeing eye is an eye that possesses insight, or second sight,’ if you will.
+It’s the eye that can smell colors, weigh the size of the lines, and touch the taste of iron in the contrast between highlights and shadow.
+A good eye is the eye that grabs your heart, or some other body parts, or, indeed, the senses that you never knew you even had before taking the picture, or when you’re looking at the ones taken by others.

 THE LANGUAGE OF THE IMAGE

-The point of this essay is to simply ask you to consider your ability to catch your response in relation to what you see, a response that’s yours alone, not the result of common gushing, because, ‘hey, there’s a new artist in town, and he seems to be popular.’
+The point of this essay is to simply ask you to consider your ability to catch your response in relation to what you see, a response that’s yours alone, not the result of common gushing, because, ‘hey, there’s a new artist in town who seems to be popular.’
 On my part, anything ‘nice, but…’ gets x’ed out.
 I value my time.

 Frigg, waiting…